wazuh/wazuh-documentation/source/installation-guide/open-distro/index.rst

 Types of deployment
 -------------------

-The Installation guide is divided into two independent sections, :ref:`All-in-one deployment <all_in_one_index>` and  :ref:`Distributed deployment <distributed_index>`. according to the chosen configuration.
+The Installation guide is divided into two independent sections, :ref:`all-in-one deployment <all_in_one_index>` and  :ref:`distributed deployment <distributed_index>`. according to the chosen configuration.
 Information about the minimal hardware requirements for the different types of deployments can be found :ref:`here <installation_requirements>`.
-In each section, the user can choose between two types of installations:
+In each section, the user can choose between two types of installation:

 - ``Unattended``: Automated installation.
 Requires the initial input of the information needed to accomplish the process using a script.